Rove McManus: Radio

-In 1999, McManus was a regular host on Triple J radio and had a segment on the breakfast show (starring Wil Anderson and Adam Spencer) on Friday mornings, Know Your Millennium, a quiz show that looked into the past.
+In 1999, McManus was a regular host on Triple J radio and had a segment on the breakfast show (starring Wil Anderson and Adam Spencer) on Friday mornings, Know Your Millennium, a quiz show that focused on the past.

 In 2000, he filled in on Triple M Sydney's Andrew Denton Breakfast Show with co-host Amanda Keller and Mike Fitzpatrick.

-In 2002, Austereo commissioned Roving Enterprises to create a weekly radio program starring McManus alongside regular Rove colleagues Peter Helliar and Corinne Grant; the show was originally called Saturday Morning Rove and was broadcast on Fox FM every Saturday from 10 am to midday; it was pre-recorded the day before to allow the performers to have a full weekend of other media commitments.
-In 2004, the program moved to Friday mornings, allowing live phone callers, and was retitled as Rove Live Radio; it was discontinued at the end of 2004.
+In 2002, Austereo commissioned Roving Enterprises to create a weekly radio program starring McManus alongside regular Rove colleagues Peter Helliar and Corinne Grant.
+The show was originally called Saturday Morning Rove and was broadcast on Fox FM every Saturday from 10 am to midday; it was pre-recorded the day before to allow the performers to have a full weekend of other media commitments.
+In 2004, the program moved to Friday mornings, allowing live phone callers, and was retitled as Rove Live Radio.
+It was discontinued at the end of 2004.

-In 2006, McManus and Helliar filled in for Merrick & Rosso while they were on holiday.
-In the first week of their three-week stint, Meshel Laurie of Nova 106.9 co-hosted the show as well.
+In 2006, McManus and Helliar filled in for Merrick and Rosso while they were on holiday.
+In the first week of their three-week stint, Meshel Laurie of Nova 106.9 also co-hosted the show.

-In October 2015, Southern Cross Austereo announced that McManus and Sam Frost would host breakfast on 2Day FM with the show titled Rove and Sam, replacing the ailing The Dan & Maz Show.
-McManus was on a three-year contract beginning from the start of 2016, which included remuneration of shares valued at $350,000 every six months.
+In October 2015, Southern Cross Austereo announced that McManus and Sam Frost would host breakfast on 2Day FM with the show titled Rove and Sam, replacing The Dan & Maz Show.
+McManus was on a three-year contract beginning from the start of 2016, which included the remuneration of shares valued at $350,000 every six months.

-Movie work
+Film

 McManus had a cameo voicing a crab in Pixar's 2003 animated film Finding Nemo.
-He appeared as himself on the New Zealand cartoon bro'Town and voices a number of characters in Cartoon Network's Exchange Student Zero.
+He appeared as himself on the New Zealand cartoon bro'Town and voiced a number of characters in Cartoon Network's Exchange Student Zero.

 McManus voiced additional characters in Norm of the North.

 In 2014, McManus worked on the film Cookies From Outer Space with Yahoo Serious.

 Roving Enterprises

 In 2000, McManus started the production company Roving Enterprises; he currently co-owns it with his business partner, Craig Campbell.
-The company co-produced Rove Live and produced the AFL football comedy panel program Before The Game during their runs on Network Ten.
-It also produces The Project.
-Past projects include the sketch comedy program skitHOUSE, the parody show Real Stories, Rove LA and, between 2000 and 2004, the hosting and production of the ARIA Music Awards.
+The company co-produced Rove Live and produced the AFL football comedy panel program Before the Game during their runs on Network Ten.
+The company also produces The Project.
+Its past projects include the sketch comedy program Skithouse, the parody show Real Stories, Rove LA and, between 2000 and 2004, the hosting and production of the ARIA Music Awards.